skytreader/pinguin/readme.markdown

 Penguins are gritty guards for your HTTP endpoints.
 Moreover, they won't spam your website with their checks.

+Assumes Python 3 on both the main script and the test sever.

 # Usage

+Start an SMTP server.
+You can use Python's as follows

+    sudo python -m smtpd -n -c DebuggingServer localhost:25

 Create a JSON config file which will specify the endpoints you want hit and the expected status code.
 You also need to specify the email address you want to be